grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 ## Configuration

-The configuration files must be located in the [`provisioning/access-control/`]({{< relref "../../administration/configuration/#provisioning" >}}) directory.
+The configuration files must be placed in [`provisioning/access-control/`]({{< relref "../../administration/configuration/#provisioning" >}}).
 Grafana performs provisioning during the startup.
 Refer to the [Reload provisioning configurations]({{< relref "../../http_api/admin/#reload-provisioning-configurations" >}}) to understand how you can reload configuration at runtime.

 ## Manage custom roles

-You can create, update and delete custom roles, as well as create and remove built-in role assignments for them.
+You can create, update and delete custom roles, as well as create and remove built-in role assignments.

 ### Create or update roles

 To create or update custom roles, you can add a list of `roles` in the configuration.

-Note that in order to update a role, you would need to increment the [version]({{< relref "./roles.md#custom-roles" >}}).
+When you update a role, you must to increment the [version]({{< relref "./roles.md#custom-roles" >}}).

-It is only possibly to provision [organization local]({{< relref "./roles#role-scopes" >}}) roles.
+It is only possible to provision [organization local]({{< relref "./roles#role-scopes" >}}) roles.
 For creating or updating _global_ roles, refer to the [Fine-grained access control HTTP API]({{< relref "../../http_api/access_control.md" >}}).

 ### Delete roles

-To delete a role, you can add a list of roles under `deleteRoles` section in the configuration file.
-Note that deletion is performed after role insertion/update.
+To delete a role, you can add a list of roles under the `deleteRoles` section in the configuration file.
+Deletion is performed after role insertion/update.

 ### Create and remove built-in role assignments

-To create a built-in role assignment, you can add list of assignments under `builtInRoles` section in the configuration file, as an element of `roles`.
+To create a built-in role assignment, you add list of assignments to the `builtInRoles` section in the configuration file, as an element of `roles`.
 To remove a built-in role assignment, leave `builtInRoles` list empty.

-Note that it is only possibly to provision [organization local]({{< relref "./roles#built-in-role-assignments" >}}) assignments.
+It is only possibly to provision [organization local]({{< relref "./roles#built-in-role-assignments" >}}) assignments.
 For creating or updating _global_ assignments, refer to the [Fine-grained access control HTTP API]({{< relref "../../http_api/access_control.md" >}}).

 ## Manage default built-in role assignments

-During the startup, Grafana creates [default built-in role assignments]({{< relref "./roles#default-built-in-role-assignments" >}}) with [fixed roles]({{< relref "./roles#fixed-roles" >}}).
-You can remove and add back later those assignments by using provisioning.
+During startup, Grafana creates [default built-in role assignments]({{< relref "./roles#default-built-in-role-assignments" >}}) with [fixed roles]({{< relref "./roles#fixed-roles" >}}).
+You can remove and later restore those assignments with provisioning.

 ### Remove default assignment

-To remove default built-in role assignment, you can use `removeDefaultAssignments` element in the configuration file.
-You would need to provide built-in role name and fixed role name.
+To remove default built-in role assignments, use the `removeDefaultAssignments` element in the configuration file.
+You need to provide the built-in role name and fixed role name.

-### Add back default assignment
+### Restore default assignment

-To add back default built-in role assignment, you can use `addDefaultAssignments` element in the configuration file.
-You would need to provide built-in role name and fixed role name.
+To restore the default built-in role assignment, use the `addDefaultAssignments` element in the configuration file.
+You need to provide the built-in role name and fixed role name.

 ## Example of a role configuration file